Prerequisites

 408/477 response to INVITE | Remote SIP infrastructure may be unreachable — verify reachability, firewall settings, port (typically 5060 or 5061 for TLS), and SIP URI |

 486 response to INVITE | Callee rejected the call.
-Call maybe retried later |
+Call may be retried later |

 500/503/603 response to INVITE | Check remote SIP infrastructure and downstream call routing status such as when call is routed to a downstream carrier for delivery; if you purchased phone numbers through Retell, contact Retell support |